 This schedule is designed to calculate per person costs.
 This schedule is mainly used by the Department of Corrections to calculate their inmate driven costs.
-NEBS can accommodate a caseload-based calculation of a count times a rate for use by any agency.
+NEBS can calculate a caseload-based calculation by taking the count times the rate for use by any agency.